omidmufeeddm/MozillaLearning-WebLiteracyBadges/Badge Content /Synthesize.md

 * [Creativity] (https://learning.mozilla.org/en-US/web-literacy/skills/#creativity)

 ## Task 2 Storytelling with Interactive Fiction
-You will learn how HTML, CSS, and JavaScript connect to one another by creating an interactive story that responds to user input.
+You will learn how HTML, CSS, and JavaScript connect to one another by creating an interactive story that responds to user input, learning about **synthesizing.**

 **Task**
 * Click the ["Remix"] (https://thimbleprojects.org/chadsansing/50676/&amp;quot;) button.
 This will open Thimble.
 You'll see a simple story to get you started.